Skip to content

 user: string; // base64, ECIES-wrapped DEK to user's wallet pubkey

-backend: string; // base64, ECIES-wrapped DEK to backend's pubkey
+encryption: string; // base64, ECIES-wrapped DEK to the user's deterministic

 };